-Questions from parents regarding disciplinary measures should be addressed to the teacher or campus administration, as appropriate.
+Questions from parents regarding disciplinary measures should be addressed to the teacher, campus administration, or campus behavior coordinator, as appropriate.
 Appeals or complaints regarding the use of specific discipline management techniques should be addressed in accordance with policy FNG(LOCAL).
-A copy of the policy may be obtained from the principal's office or the central administration office or through Policy On Line at the following address: www.emsisd.com
+A copy of the policy may be obtained from the principal's office, a campus behavior coordinator's office, or the central administration office or through Policy On Line at the following address: www.emsisd.com.